49-Day Pratyabhijna Retreat

 Application and Pricing

 The program price for the 49-Day Retreat includes a course fee as well as accommodation and food for the 39 days at the retreat center in the mountains.
-It does not include food or accommodation during the first 10 days of the retreat, but these are available at the Hridaya Yoga Center.
+It does not include food or accommodation for the first 10 days of the retreat; however, if you would like to stay and/or eat at the Hridaya Yoga Center during this time, you will be able to arrange this during the registration process (accommodation subject to availability).
 For 2023, the program price is $1,910 USD (regular) and $1,740 (low-income).

 - The dates listed above are from the first day of the retreat through the closing sharing on Day 50.
 There will be a mandatory orientation session held on the Wednesday before the retreat.